ngchub/Google-Cloud-Workshops/.Exploring Your Ecommerce Dataset with SQL in Google BigQuery/Ecommerce_Practice_Notebook.md

 ```
 ![q3](https://github.com/ngchub/Google-Cloud-Workshops/assets/28653377/76dfc18d-7718-4468-806e-5f73c80b0841)

+#### Let's interpreting these results:

+The result "1.23" represents the average transaction per purchaser.
+This metric provides insights into the average number of transactions made by each individual purchaser on your website.
+Here's how you can interpret this result:

+***Average Transaction per Purchaser***: The value "1.23" indicates that, on average, each purchaser on your website makes 1.23 transactions.
+This means that when someone makes a purchase on your website, they, on average, complete 1.23 transactions during their interaction with your business.

+**Purchaser Behavior**: The average transaction per purchaser metric helps you understand how engaged and active your purchasers are.
+A higher value, such as 1.23, suggests that purchasers tend to make more than one transaction, indicating potential repeat purchases or multiple transactions during a single visit.

+**Revenue Generation**: By knowing the average transaction per purchaser, you can estimate the revenue potential of each purchaser.
+For example, if the average transaction value is $50, then the average revenue generated per purchaser would be approximately $61.50 ($50 x 1.23).

+**Customer Retention**: Monitoring the average transaction per purchaser over time can provide insights into customer retention and loyalty.
+If the average transaction per purchaser increases over time, it suggests that purchasers are becoming more engaged and making multiple transactions.
+Conversely, a decreasing trend may indicate a need to focus on improving customer retention strategies.

+**Marketing and Upselling Opportunities**: Understanding the average transaction per purchaser can help you identify opportunities for upselling or cross-selling.
+If the current average is relatively low, you can consider implementing strategies to encourage purchasers to make additional transactions or explore higher-value products/services.

+It's important to note that interpreting the average transaction per purchaser metric should be done in conjunction with other relevant metrics and factors specific to your business, such as <ins>customer acquisition costs</ins>, <ins>customer lifetime value</ins>, and <ins>overall business objectives</ins>.
+This will provide a more comprehensive understanding of the metric's implications and guide decision-making processes for optimizing sales, marketing, and customer retention strategies.

 ### Values for a specific event name

 **Scenario 4**: You want to figure out values of events between a spesific time range.